 Buzz: SMU was coming off a two-season "death penalty" in '89 and didn't belong on the same field with a Houston team that would finish 9-2.
 But that didn't stop Houston coach Jack Pardee -- whose team coincidentally was on probation that season -- from letting Ware throw it all over the place against SMU, which was coached by Forrest Gregg.
 Ware threw for 340 yards and five TDs in the first quarter and was 25-of-41 for 517 yards and six TDs in the first half, which ended with the Cougars leading 59-14.
 Ware didn't play in the second half and Houston won 95-21.
 Gregg wasn't too happy afterward: "I'd never run up the score like that on a group of freshmen and sophomores."
 It was one of five games that season in which the Cougars scored at least 60 points and one of eight in which they scored at least 40.
 All of that leads to ...

 Buzz: Yep, 1,318 punting yards in one game.
-Calhoun punted 36 times that afternoon against Centenary (that's 12 more punts in one game than Tech attempted in a season in 2008).
+Calhoun punted 36 times that afternoon against Centenary (one team, Georgia Tech, punted just 32 times total last season).
 The game was played in a downpour and the field basically was unplayable.
 The teams combined to gain 30 yards of offense and for 77 punts (67 of them came on first down); the contest ended in a 0-0 tie.
 Calhoun's mark was one of 13 NCAA single-game records set that day, the most of any game in NCAA history.

 Buzz: Oklahoma's wishbone attack -- guided by offensive coordinator Barry Switzer and quarterback/option wizard Jack Mildren -- struck fear in everybody, though the Sooners did fall to Nebraska 35-31 on Thanksgiving Day thanks to the heroics of Johnny Rodgers in one of the best college games ever.
 OU was 11-1 that season and scored at least 30 points in every game but one; the Sooners scored at least 40 seven times.
-Sooners runners had 18 100-yard outings that season.
-OU rushed for "just" 279 yards in the Nebraska loss, the only time that season that the Sooners didn't rush for at least 342.
+OU runners had 18 100-yard outings that season.
+The Sooners rushed for "just" 279 yards in the Nebraska loss, the only time that season that they didn't rush for at least 342.
 Records compiled by OU football historian Mike Brooks show that the Mildren-led wishbone cracked the 500-yard barrier five times and the 400-yard barrier 10 times.
 And remember: This was not total yardage but rather rushing yards.
 OU's average is almost 50 yards higher than the No. 2 team (Oklahoma in 1987 rushed for 428.8 yards per game).

 Buzz: Florida came in 6-0, thanks mostly to the passing arm of Reaves, who eventually was drafted in the first round by the Philadelphia Eagles in 1972.
 That day, though, Reaves attempted 66 passes and completed nine to Tigers defenders; Auburn LB Sonny Ferguson had three picks, and LB Bobby Strickland and DBs Buddy McLinton and Larry Willingham had two interceptions each.
 McClinton finished with a school-record nine picks that season.
 Auburn won 38-12.
 The loss was the Gators' only setback that season, as they finished 9-1-1.
 Reaves finished the season with 24 TD passes and 19 interceptions; he graduated with 7,549 passing yards, which was the most in NCAA history at the time.